zolfran/AgVend-Developer-Test/README.md

    - Go to the [template repository](https://github.com/zolfran/AgVend-Developer-Test).
    - Click on the green `Use this template` button.
    - Select `Create a new repository`.
-   - Name your new repository and make it public or private as required.
+   - Name your new repository and make it public.

 2. **Open the Repository in GitHub Codespaces:**
    - Navigate to your newly created repository on GitHub.